NicolaPerin/ParallelProgramming/Week4/Solution/README.md

 Folder for my parallel implementation of the program (in progress)

-  - Distribute the problem with MPI: done with parallel writing to file also
+  - Distribute the problem with MPI: done with but no MPI I/O
-  - Offload to GPUs using OpenACC: to do
+  - Offload to GPUs using OpenACC: done
-  - Scalability study: to do
+  - Scalability study: done except the plots